 - ➤ Safe storage of all equipment all equipment to be stored safely and tidily in its appropriate place after use, so easy access and availability are ready for the next group.
 Most equipment is stored in the PE store in clearly-labelled boxes on shelves.
 Some outdoor equipment is stored in the playground. - Annual safety equipment check by a recognised maintenance contractor which at present is carried out by Sportsafe UK. - ➤ Equipment to be checked at the beginning and end of use.
-All unsafe, damaged or lost equipment to be reported to the PE Subject Leader. - Named person responsible for Health and Safety the head teacher, Helen Carpenter - ➤ Named First Aiders within the School all school staff. - > A knowledge of the environment in which learning is taking place check areas for hazards before any activity takes place. - Risk Assessments are carried out by the PE Subject Leader for each area of PE and hard copies are available in the PE store for reference.
+All unsafe, damaged or lost equipment to be reported to the PE Subject Leader. - > A named person responsible for Health and Safety the head teacher, Helen Carpenter - ➤ Named First Aiders within the School Steve Eley, Sharon Cardwell, Caroline Eley, Jayne Chilton; most staff hold a first aid certificate - A knowledge of the environment in which learning is taking place check areas for hazards before any activity takes place. - Risk Assessments are carried out by the PE Subject Leader for each area of PE and hard copies are available in the PE store for reference.
 Children are shown how to use equipment safely as part of their PE lessons.